Jackson Township, Fayette County, Indiana

 Jackson Township is one of nine townships in Fayette County, Indiana.
 As of the 2010 census, its population was 1,524 and it contained 615 housing units.

 History

-Jackson Township was established in 1820 from land given by Columbia Township.
+Jackson Township was established in 1820 from a land given by Columbia Township.
 It was named for General and afterward President Andrew Jackson.

 Geography

-According to the 2010 census, the township has a total area of 27.39 sqmi, all land.
+According to the 2010 census, the township had a total area of 27.39 sqmi, all land.